9 Common Memorial Day Weekend Hazards That Are Dangerous for Pets · Kinship

 It’s the unofficial start of summer, and you don’t want to spend it at the emergency vet.

 Memorial Day marks the (technically unofficial) start of summer.
-We grill, we take our first dips in the pool, we go to parades, and we generally allow vitamin D back into our lives.
-Like everything, pet parents have to think about a few other concerns before the merriment can begin.
-Otherwise, they’ll be spending the long weekend in the ER waiting roomopens in a new tab while their pet is treated for an array of holiday-induced emergencies.
+We grill, we camp out at the local parade, we take our first dips in the pool, and we generally allow vitamin D back into our lives.
+But before the merriment begins, there are a few concerns that pet parents should keep in mind.
+Otherwise, they could end up spending the long weekend in the ER waiting room while their pet is treated for an array of holiday-induced emergencies.

 I’ve seen pets come in with serious lacerations from jumping through glass windows, high-rise fall injuries from leaping from balconies, car-impact trauma from attempting to flee from large crowds, dietary indiscretions from stealing scraps from the grill, and cases of severe anxiety due to overwhelming stimulation.